- Bremerhaven's top sights

 Bremerhaven - Other activities

-A different kind of shopping center.
-More than 50 shops and several catering establishments are arranged around a piazza crowned by an octagonal glass dome.
+A shopping center of a different kind.
+More than 25 outlet shops and several restaurants are arranged around a piazza crowned by an octagonal glass dome.
 Visitors feel transported to a city in southern Europe.
-The shopping center is next to the Klimahaus.
+The shopping center is located next to the climate house.

 One-hour harbor tours are organized between March 1st and November 30th.
 The departure point is the south quay in the New Harbor.
 The expertly commented trips lead to all seven overseas ports, to the traditional ships, the floating docks, the car transshipment points and the cruise ships moored at Columbuskaje.